- Astrological Psychology

 Bruno Huber and his wife Louise worked with astrological psychology for over forty years—researching, teaching, training, and writing.
 After periods working with psychiatrist Roberto Assagioli and the esoteric Arcane School in Geneva, Bruno and Louise established the system of astrological psychology that became known as the Huber Method, and founded the internationally recognized Astrological Psychology Institute (API) in Adliswil/Zürich, Switzerland, subsequently supporting the establishment of astrological psychology Schools in UK and Spain.

-Together, Bruno and Louise continued their research, operated a personal counseling practice, taught, and lectured all over the world – activities which Louise continued after Bruno’s death in 1999, with their son Michael until Louise’s death in 2016.
-Bruno and Louise were keynote speakers at the American Federation of Astrologers Convention, and for many years co-organized the annual International World Congress in Astrology in Lucerne, Switzerland.
+Together, Bruno and Louise continued their research, operated a personal counseling practice, taught, and lectured all over the world – activities which Louise continued after Bruno’s death in 1999, with their son Michael until Louise retired in 2009.
+She died in 2016.
+Bruno and Louise were keynote speakers at the American Federation of Astrologers Convention, and for many years co-organized the tri-annual International World Congress in Astrology in Lucerne, Switzerland.

 Bruno and Louise were co-authors of the books The Astrological Houses, LifeClock, Aspect Pattern Astrology (with their son Michael Huber), The Planets and their Psychological Meaning, Transformation, Moon Node Astrology, Astrology and the Seven Rays.
-Bruno was sole author of Astrological Psychosynthesis.
+Bruno was sole author of Astrological Psychosynthesis, and Louise was sole author of Reflections and Meditations on the Signs of the Zodiac (published by AFA).
 Their articles also feature in the compendiums Astrolog I and Astrolog II.

 Joyce has extensive experience of working with clients as an astrological counsellor, of tutoring courses and of speaking at international astrology conferences, in addition to facilitating experiential workshops in astrological psychology and psychosynthesis.